AleksandarBayrev/general-linux-fixes/Apps-In-Distrobox.md

 # !!!
 IMPORTANT !!! - check `Hostname-Important-Info.md`
 # If using `Google Chrome` for example via `distrobox` install `pipewire` to have sound in it
+# !!!
+IMPORTANT !!! - before creating a NVIDIA container - make sure to install both 32 and 64-bit drivers (for Immutable distros check `RPMFusion-Immutable-HowTO.md`)
 # IMPORTANT!!! - pass `--nvidia` flag when creating a distrobox if using a NVIDIA GPU, example: `distrobox create --name gaming --image registry.fedoraproject.org/fedora-toolbox:44 --nvidia --volume /var/mnt/OtherStuff:/OtherStuff:rw`
 # If you want to use Fedora - setup the container like this:
 * First create the home: `mkdir -p ~/.distrobox-homes/gaming`